build-on-aws/content/tutorials/deploy-webapp-ecs-codecatalyst/index.md

 - CDK installed: Visit the [**Get Started with AWS CDK guide**](/getting-started/guides/setup-cdk/) to learn more.
 - The example project code downloaded to extract the SampleApp.
 - Docker installed and running.
-- [CodeCatalyst](https://codecatalyst.aws/) Account and Space setup with Space administrator role assigned to you (if you don't have a CodeCatalyst setup already, you can follow the [Amazon CodeCatlyst setting up guide](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html)).
+- [CodeCatalyst](https://codecatalyst.aws/) Account and Space setup with Space administrator role assigned to you (if you don't have a CodeCatalyst setup already, you can follow the [Amazon CodeCatalyst setting up guide](https://docs.aws.amazon.com/codecatalyst/latest/userguide/setting-up-topnode.html)).

 ## Understanding ECS